Get Answers → employer worker

 Should I provide a food allowance or share food?

-In addition to salary payments, you are also required to provide your domestic worker with sufficient food.
+In addition to salary payments, an employer of a domestic helper is also required to provide your domestic worker with sufficient food.
 You can do this in one of two ways:

-• Pay them a monthly food allowance, so that they can buy their own groceries.
-The Hong Kong government establishes a minimum permitted food allowance, which is currently set at HK$1,196 per month.
+- Pay a monthly food allowance, so that the helper can buy their own groceries.
+The Hong Kong government establishes a minimum permitted food allowance, which is currently set at HK$1,236per month.

 Although many employers choose to share their meals, be aware that this choice won’t bring about the same level of clarity as a monthly grocery allowance does.